Xin Zhui: Discovery

 In 1968, workers digging an air raid shelter for a hospital near Changsha unearthed the tomb of Xin Zhui, as well as the tombs of her husband and a young man who is most commonly thought to be her son.
 With the assistance of over 1,500 local high school students, archaeologists began a large excavation of the site beginning in January 1972.
 Xin Zhui's body was found within four rectangular pine constructs that sat inside one another which were buried beneath layers of charcoal and white clay.
 The corpse was wrapped in twenty layers of clothing bound with silk ribbons.

-In the tomb of Xin Zhui, four coffins of decreasing sizes enclosed one another.
+In the tomb of Xin Zhui, four coffins of decreasing sizes enclose one another.
 The first and outermost coffin is painted black, the color of death and the underworld.
 All painted images sealed inside this coffin were thus designed not for an outside viewer but for the deceased and concern the themes of death and rebirth, protection in the afterlife, and immortality.
 The second coffin has a black background but is painted with a pattern of stylized clouds and with protective deities and auspicious animals roaming an empty universe.
 A tiny figure, the deceased woman, is emerging at the bottom center of the head end.
-Only her upper body is shown, for she is about to enter this mysterious world.
+Only her upper body is shown, indicating she is about to enter a new world.
 The third coffin exhibits a different color scheme and iconography.
 It is shining red, the color of immortality, and the decorative motifs include divine animals and a winged immortal flanking three-peaked Mount Kunlun, which is a prime symbol of eternal happiness.
-Inside this tomb on top of the fourth and innermost coffin the excavators found a painted silk banner about two meters long.
+Inside this tomb on top of the fourth and innermost coffin, the excavators found a painted silk banner about two meters long.

 Yellow and black feathers are stuck on the cover board of the coffin.
 The feathers stuck to the coffin were expressing the hopes that Xin Zhui would grow feathers on the body and enter the heavens to become immortal.